I am currently updating this page. Hopefully, it will be finished on 1-8-21.

 Austrocylindropuntia subulata (Muehlenpf.)
 Backeb. is the correct and accepted name for this species of cactus.
 It was described as such by Curt Backeberg in Cactaceae in 1939*.
 It was first named Pereskia subulata by Philipp August Friedrich Muehlenpfordt and described in Allgemeine Gartenzeitung in 1845.
 Then the name was changed to Opuntia subulata by Georg (George) Engelmann and described in Gardener’s Chronicle in 1883.

 The photo above and below were taken at the mansion in Mississippi during our first winter together.
-The leaves have been drying up because it is the plants dormant period.
+The leaves have been drying up because was the plant’s dormant period.

 Other than their appearance, their cultural requirements are very similar to the “normal” Austrocylindropuntia subulata.
 The species as a whole are a semi-hardy cactus that does NOT like temps below 25° F (-4°C).
 They prefer their night temperatures not to fall below 40° although the species can tolerate some light frost.
-Personally, I would not recommend the cristate or monstrose forms to be outside under 40.
-I grow mine in pots so I can easily move them inside.
+Personally, I would not recommend the cristate or monstrose forms to be outside much under 40° F. I grow mine in pots so I can easily move them inside.
 Even though some cactus can survive a frost, some species may scar from it.
-Well, I guess I am kind of paranoid when it comes to cold weather since I have never lived anywhere it doesn’t frost or freeze.
+Well, I guess I am kind of paranoid when it comes to cold weather since I have never lived anywhere it doesn’t frost or freeze during the winter.

 Since these plants have developed differently than the species, they may be better suited in light to part shade rather than full sun.